 omada-1

-Step 3: Now, on the search window, type “Omada” and you will see the Omada Controller Image for Docker named “mbentley/omada-controller
+Step 3: In the search window, type Omada and you will see the Omada Controller image for Docker named mbentley/omada-controller.

 Step 4: Double-click on it, and the image will be downloaded to your Synology NAS.